 The FDA and other regulatory agencies strictly regulate the marketing and promotional claims that are made about drug and biologic products.
 In particular, a product may not be promoted for uses or indications that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling and comparative safety or efficacy claims cannot be made without direct comparative clinical data.
 If we are found to have promoted off-label uses of any of our product candidates, we may receive warning or untitled letters and become subject to significant liability, which would materially harm our business.
 Both federal and state governments have levied large civil and criminal fines against companies for alleged improper promotion and have enjoined several companies from engaging in off-label promotion.
-If more become the target of such an investigation or prosecution based on our marketing and promotional promotional promotions, which would materially harm our business.
-In addition, management's attention could be devired from our business operations, significant legal expenses could be incurred and our brand and reputation could be damaged.
+If we become the target of such an investigation or prosecution based on our marketing and promotional practices, ocul face similar sanctions, which would materially harm our business.
+In addition, management? attention could be diverted from engaging in off-label promotion.
+If we become the target of such an investigation or prosecution based on our marketing and promotion and promotion and products for attention could be diverted from engaging in off-label use, which could materially harm our business, practically harm our business, practically harm our business, and the curtailly harm our business operations, significant legal expenses could be incurred and our brand and reputation could be damaged.
 The FDA has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.
-If we are deemed by the FDA to have engaged in the promotion of our products for off-label use, we could be subject to FDA regulatory or enforcement actions, including the insurance of an untitled letter, a warning letter, injunction, seizure, civil fine or criminal penalties.
-It is also possible that other federal, state or foreign enforcement authorities might take action if they consider our business activities constitute promotion of an off-label use, which could result in significant penalties, including criminal, civil or administrative penalties, damages, fines, disgorgement, exclusion from participation in government healthcare programs and the curtailment or restructuring of our opera
+If we are deemed by the FDA have engaged in the promotion of our products for off-label use, we could be subject to FDA regulatory or enforcement actions, including the issuance of an untitled letter, a warning letter, injunction, seizure, civil fine or criminal penalties.
+It is also possible that other federal, state or foreign enfor